Georgia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 13, 2021

 - Against the spread, Boston College is 4-4-0 this season.

-- The Eagles have been underdogs by 2 points or more five times this year and have covered the spread twice.
+- This year, the Eagles have just two against the spread wins in five games as an underdog of 2 points or more.

-- Boston College's games this year have gone over the total in two out of eight opportunities (25%).
+- Boston College's games this season have hit the over two times in eight opportunities (25%).

-- Boston College is 1-1 against the spread and 3-0 overall in games when it puts up more than 29.0 points.
+- When Boston College scores more than 29.0 points, it is 1-1 against the spread and 3-0 overall.

-- In games that Boston College amasses over 442.8 yards, the team is 1-1 against the spread and 3-0 overall.
+- Boston College is 1-1 against the spread and 3-0 overall when the team churns out more than 442.8 yards.

-- The Eagles have 12 giveaways this season, while the Yellow Jackets have 12 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.